MicrosoftDocs/win32-pr.de-de/desktop-src/VPC/ivmharddisk-file.md

 ## <a name="property-value"></a>Eigenschaftswert

-Der vollständige Pfadname der aktuellen Festplatten Abbild Datei.
+Der vollständige Pfadname der aktuellen Festplattenimagedatei.

 ## <a name="error-codes"></a>Fehlercodes